v1t3ls0n/assembler-openu-project/README.md

 #### 1) Macros stage:
 The assembler parses the original source (.as) file and generate the expanded (.am) source file that contains the same source code content, the only difference it that the macros defined in the original source file (.as) are replaced with their content.
-In order to do so the assembler uses a hash table (Macro Table) to store the macro name with its starting and ending indexes of its content.
+In order to do so the assembler uses a hash table (Macro Table) to store the macro name with its starting and ending indexes (FILE position) of its content.
 If it founds any error in the syntax of the macros  it yield relevant error message and jumps straight to *Next*, else, it continues to the First Run stage.

 #### 2) First Run: